mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 1. Nix downloads a set of edge-case PDFs to use as a basis for generating inputs for testing.
 1. Nix automatically generates new PDFs, feeds them to the PDF reader, and reports which inputs caused the PDF reader to crash.

-So, that's neat!
-You don't have to hunt around for all the tools in the toolchain for compiling xpdf.
+You don't have to hunt around for all the tools in the toolchain for compiling the PDF reader or the fuzzer.
 You just run the command above, and it will install everything for you.

-What's more, if you want to change the compilation options or test a different version of the PDF reader, you can make simple changes to a single file.
-And hopefully, the methodology I show allows you to apply the same techniques to other projects.
+What's more, if you want to change the fuzzing options or test a different version of the PDF reader, you can make simple changes to a single file.

+If you'd like to start hacking around with it, my full configuration is [available on Gitlab](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/master/flake.nix?ref_type=heads), but in this post, I'm going to share how I created it step by step.
+The methodology I show allows you to apply the same techniques to other projects.

 ## What's fuzz testing?